UBO - Table of contents

 How many UBOs does a company have?

-Do UBOs change frequently?
+Do UBOs change often?